amnich/amnich.github.io/_posts/2017-08-24-Dont-use-Get-ADUser.md

 When it comes to do some queries in the AD I often see that others advise
 > "Don't call Get-ADUser every time.
 Better get everything local and query against it."

 ###### Edit: I meant doing it in a script in a loop or something like that, not the daily interactive work.
-That it is faster to work with a local object then do a Get-ADuser in a loop every time.
+That it is faster to work with a local object then to do a Get-ADuser in a loop every time.

 Putting the obvious greater AD load aside, how much slower is it?